 Agencies and local boards have broad discretion in considering applications and judicial review is limited to determining whether the action taken by the board was illegal, arbitrary or an abuse of discretion (Ifrah v Utschig, 98 NY2d 304 [2002]); Matter of Sasso v Osgood, 86 NY2d 374 [1995]).
 A board's determination may not be set aside in absence of illegality, arbitrariness or abuse of discretion, and such determination will be sustained if it has a rational basis and is supported by substantial evidence (SoHo Alliance v New York City Board of Standard and Appeals, 95 NY2d 437 [2000]).
-The reviewing Court in a

-Board unless it clearly appears to be arbitrary, capricious, or contrary to the law (Massa v City of Kingston, 235 AD2d 947 [3rd Dept. 1997]).
+The reviewing Court in a proceeding pursuant to CPLR Article 78 will not substitute its judgment for that of the local Board unless it clearly appears to be arbitrary, capricious, or contrary to the law (Massa v City of Kingston, 235 AD2d 947 [3rd Dept. 1997]).
 Also, the Court must give deference to factual evaluations within an agency's area of expertise (Matter of City of Rensselaer v Duncan, 266 AD2d 657 [3rd Dept. 1999]).